HpHiru/HpHiru/README.md

 - 👋 Hi, I’m @HpHiru
-- 👀 I’m interested in php web developent and Wannt learn React Js And TypeScript
+- 👀 I’m interested in php web developent and Want to learn ReactJs And TypeScript
-- 🌱 I’m currently learning php and javascript also ajax and jquery
+- 🌱 I’m currently working on Laravel And Codeigniter and javascript,Jqery also ajax
-- 💞️ I’m looking to collaborate on Php Webdevelopment
+- 💞️ I’m looking to collaborate on Php Web development
 - 📫 How to reach me ...Hirenp16895@gmail.com

 <!---